winterji/KIV-ISW-LyraGameCaptureTheFlag/docs/07-Assignments.md

 ## B. Role assignment across the team (★★)

-**Book reference:** [Kubík 2004, §4.2 — *Koordinace*] (centralized vs. decentralized coordination); and §4.3.2 — *Kontraktační síť* / contract net protocol (Smith 1980) if you want a clean decentralized formulation.
+**Book reference:** [Kubík 2004, Chapter 4.2 — *Koordinace*] (centralized vs. decentralized coordination); and Chapter 4.3.2 — *Kontraktační síť* / contract net protocol (Smith 1980) if you want a clean decentralized formulation.

 **What:** Right now, every bot is identical.
 They all try to steal, they all defend.
 Implement a coordination mechanism so the team distributes itself: e.g., two attackers, two defenders, one flex.

 **Concepts:** Multi-agent systems. **Koordinace** between agents.
 You may pick:

 - **Centralized (přímý dozor)** — a single coordinator actor assigns roles.
 Simple and predictable.
-Maps directly onto Mintzberg's *direct supervision* discussed in §4.2.
+Maps directly onto Mintzberg's *direct supervision* discussed in Chapter 4.2.
 - **Decentralized (kontraktační síť)** — bots bid for roles when openings appear.
-Closer to Smith's contract net [Kubík 2004, §4.3.2].
+Closer to Smith's contract net [Kubík 2004, Chapter 4.3.2].
 More work but a much richer write-up.

 **Suggested approach:** Add a server-side "team coordinator" actor (a `WorldSubsystem` or a manager actor in the experience).
 On controller `BeginPlay`, each bot registers and gets a role written to a new BB key `MyRole` (enum).
 The BT's root selector branches on `MyRole`.